 Bichon Frises are bright, clever, and adaptable dogs.
 You’d probably recognize their powdery white hair and cute, rounded head hair.
 Their alertness makes them great watchdogs; however, they consider everyone a friend.
-With a positive and happy personality, these white dogs make friends wherever they go.
+With a positive and happy personality, these small dogs make friends wherever they go.
 Learn more in these 10 fun facts about Bichon Frises!

 1. Bichon Frises have been around for centuries.

 This dog breed has a close association with European nobles, which began sometime in the 13th century.
 The American Kennel Club (AKC) describes the breed as “among the canine kingdom’s great survivors.”
 Charming and intelligent, the Bichon has been through and survived revolutions, world wars, and the fall of empires.
 They have adapted throughout the years in order to survive.

 2. They began their modern development on Tenerife.

 The Bichon Frise is a member of a canine clan known as Barbichon-type dogs, and the AKC points out that it’s believed that this breed began its modern development on Tenerife, which is the largest of the Canary Islands.
 The Bichon Frise was very popular with the island’s sailors.
 They often traveled with Spanish sailors and were used as items of barter during their travels.
 The Bichon descended from the Barbet (or Water Spaniel), which is where the name “Barbichon” came from, which was later shortened to Bichon.